Fake nude photography: DeepNude

+Deepfake Telegram Bot

+In July 2019 a deepfake bot service was launched on messaging app Telegram that used AI technology to create nude images of women.
+The service was free and enabled users to submit photos and receive manipulated nude images within minutes.
+The service was connected to seven Telegram channels, including the main channel that hosts the bot, technical support, and image sharing channels.
+While the total number of users was unknown, the main channel had over 45,000 members.
+As of July 2020, it is estimated that approximately 24,000 manipulated images had been shared across the image sharing channels.

+Nudify websites

+By late 2024, most ways to produce nude images from photographs of clothed people were accessible at websites rather than in apps, and required payment.

 Purposes

 The reasons for the creation of nude photos may range from a need to discredit the target publicly, personal hatred for the target, or the promise of pecuniary gains for such work on the part of the creator of such photos.
 Fake nude photos often target prominent figures such as businesspeople or politicians.
-This is the case for candidate for Rwanda's presidential election in 2017, Diane Rwigara.

 Notable cases

 In 2010, 97 people were arrested in Korea after spreading fake nude pictures of the group Girls' Generation on the internet.
 In 2011, a 53-year-old Incheon man was arrested after spreading more fake pictures of the same group.

 In 2012, South Korean police identified 157 Korean artists of whom fake nudes were circulating.

 In 2012, when Liu Yifei's fake nude photography released on the network, Liu Yifei Red Star Land Company declared a legal search to find out who created and released the photos.

 In the same year, Chinese actor Huang Xiaoming released nude photos that sparked public controversy, but they were ultimately proven to be real pictures.

-In 2014, supermodel Kate Upton angrily threatened to sue a website for posting her fake nude photos.
+In 2014, supermodel Kate Upton threatened to sue a website for posting her fake nude photos.
 Previously, in 2011, this page was threatened by Taylor Swift.

 In November 2014, singer Bi Rain was angry because of a fake nude photo that spread throughout the internet.
 Information reveals that: "Rain's nude photo was released from Kim Tae-hee's lost phone."
 Rain's label, Cube Entertainment, stated that the person in the nude photo is not Rain and the company has since stated that it will take strict legal action against those who post photos together with false comments.

 In July 2018, Seoul police launched an investigation after a fake nude photo of President Moon Jae-in was posted on the website of the Korean radical feminist group WOMAD.

 In early 2019, Alexandria Ocasio-Cortez, a Democratic politician, was berated by other political parties over a fake nude photo of her in the bathroom.
 The picture created a huge wave of media controversy in the United States.